 But Meng may still be subject to criminal liability under GC 1090 for a different reason.
 A reader pointed out that Meng also showed compensation in the calendar year 2019, after he started working for CalPERS, in the $10,001-$100,000 range from Schwartzman Institute in China.
 Recall Steve Schwarzman is the CEO of Blackstone.
 Government Code section 1090 is the generally applicable criminal Conflict of Interest statute

 2 While Meng could in theory have recused himself with respect to the investments in Carlyle and Blackstone funds, Meng also had created a general conflict with respect to private equity, that any initiative by CalPERS to bring private equity in house or to reduce its private equity investments would be as powerful a signal as CalPERS’ decision to exit hedge funds in 2016, which legitimated withdrawals by other major institutional investors.
-By contrast, Meng looked to be talking his own book when he stated, “We need more private equity and we need it now”.00 CalPERS Concerns Letter
+By contrast, Meng looked to be talking his own book when he stated, “We need private equity, we need more of it, and we need it now,”.00 CalPERS Concerns Letter